 Optimizer : Regarding the training, a node called “optimizer” performs the gradient descent of the loss function : this node will be used only for training (or fine tuning) the model, it is useless to serve the model for inference !
 The method implemented in this operator is called Adam (like “Adaptive moment estimation” ).
 A placeholder named “lr” controls the learning rate of the optimizer : it holds a single scalar value (floating point) and can have a default value.

-Important note: The functions used in our model are working on labels that are integers ranging from 0 to N classes = 7.
+Important note: The functions used in our model are working on labels that are integers ranging from 0 to N-1 classes.
 The first class number must be 0 to enforce the class numbering convention of the TensorFlow functions used in our model.

-To generate this model, just copy-paste the following into a python script named python/create_savedmodel_simple_cnn.py
+To generate this model, just copy-paste the following into a python script named create_model1.py

-You can also skip this copy/paste step since this python script is located in the source code of OTBTF, here.
+You can also skip this copy/paste step since this python script is located here.

 from tricks import *